Riku Miura: 2021–22 season: Beijing Olympics Team Event silver and World silver

 Miura/Kihara spent the period after the World Team Trophy training in Japan and the United States before returning to Canada in September upon the reopening of the borders.
 They began their season at the 2021 CS Autumn Classic International, where they won both segments of competition and set new personal bests to take the gold medal overall.

 At their first Grand Prix assignment of the season, the 2021 Skate America, Miura/Kihara again scored new personal bests in both segments of competition, as well as overall.
 Despite placing third in both the short program and the free skate, due to shifting ordinals from their competitors, the team won the silver medal between Russian competitors Tarasova/Morozov in first and Boikova/Kozlovskii in third.
-Their medal marks the first medal for Japan in the pairs event on the Grand Prix circuit since 2011.
+Their medal marked the first medal for Japan in the pairs event on the Grand Prix circuit since 2011.
 Competing at the 2021 NHK Trophy at home for their second event, they were third in both programs to take the bronze medal.
-They finished less than four points behind silver medalists Tarasova/Morozov, a gap more than accounted for by jump and throw errors by Miura.
-She noted training issues and expressed dissatisfaction that she had been unable to fix the problem but that they were nevertheless satisfied to have achieved their goal of winning a medal.
+They finished less than four points behind silver medalists Tarasova/Morozov, a gap substantiated by jump and throw errors by Miura.
+She noted training issues, expressing dissatisfaction that she had been unable to fix the problem but that they were nevertheless satisfied to have achieved their goal of winning a medal.
 Miura/Kihara's results qualified them to the Grand Prix Final, but it was subsequently cancelled due to restrictions prompted by the Omicron variant.

 Due to the Omicron variant, Miura/Kihara did not travel to Japan to participate in the 2021–22 Japan Championships but were instead named directly to the Japanese Olympic team.
 They began the 2022 Winter Olympics as the Japanese entries in the Olympic team event.
 They placed fourth in the short program, securing seven points for the Japanese team.
 They placed second in the free skate, securing nine points for the Japanese team, which went on to win the silver medal.
 This was the first time that Japan had taken a medal in the team event, and Miura/Kihara's presence as a strong pair team was widely cited as the biggest factor in Japan's increased competitiveness.
-In the pairs event, Miura doubled her triple jump attempt in the short program, as a result of which they placed eighth in the segment.
+In the pairs event, Miura doubled her triple jump attempt in the short program, resulting in a placement of eighth in the segment.
 In the free skate, they finished fifth in the segment, rising to seventh place overall.